Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 • Both Roomba models are compatible with Amazon Alexa and Google Assistant smart home technologies.

-• Both robots have a 75-minute battery run time which is slightly below average.
-However, they each have a recharge-and-resume feature, which means that when their battery is low, they return to their base to recharge and then resume cleaning right where they left off.
+• Both robots have a 75-minute battery run time, which is slightly below average.
+However, they each have a recharge-and-resume feature.
+That means when their battery is low, they return to their base to recharge and then resume cleaning right where they left off.

 • The Roomba i3 and i7 each have one side brush for edge cleaning and feature high-efficiency filtration.